Design and Analysis of Switchback Experiments: Notations, Assumptions, and Regular Switchback Experiments

 \subsection{Assignment Paths and Potential Outcomes}

 We focus our discussion on a single experimental unit.
-For example, this unit could be a ride-hailing platform testing the effectiveness of a new fare pricing algorithm in a large city, or a retailer testing the effectiveness of a new promotion planning algorithm over all its SKU's.
+For example, this unit could be a ride-hailing platform testing the effectiveness of a new fare pricing algorithm in a city.
 At each time point $t\in [T]=\{1,2,...,T\}$, we assign the unit to receive an intervention $W_t\in\{0,1\}$.
-For example, one experimental period could be several minutes to one hour for a ride-hailing platform or one to two days for a retailer; the intervention could be a new pricing or promotion planning algorithm.
-In some applications, external factors determine the time horizon, $T$; however, when $T$ is not fixed, Section~\ref{sec:ChooseT}, provides details for how the manager can determine an appropriate $T$.
+For example, one experimental period could be one to two hours for a ride-hailing platform and $T$ could be two weeks, i.e., $T=336$ when one period is one hour.
+In some applications, the time horizon $T$ is pre-determined, \emph{e.g.}, a typical experimental duration for a ride-hailing platform is a few weeks; however, when $T$ is not pre-determined, Section~\ref{sec:PracticalImplications} provides details for how to choose an appropriate $T$.
+Throughout most of this paper, with the exception being the derivation of our asymptotic results, we consider $T$ to be a known, fixed constant.

 Following convention, we say that the unit is assigned to treatment if $W_t=1$ and control when $W_t=0$; in A/B testing terminology, ``A'' is control and ``B'' is treatment.
+For example, \cite{chamandy2016experimentation} studied how a new surge-pricing subsidy (the treatment) compared to the current setup without the subsidy (the control).
 The assignment path is then the collection of assignments and is denoted using a vector notation whose dimensions are specified in the subscript, $\bm{W}_{1:T} = (W_1, W_2, ..., W_T) \in \{0,1\}^T$.
-We adopt the convention that $\bm{W}_{1:t}$ stands for a random assignment path, while $\bm{w}_{1:t}$ stands for one realization of the random assignment path.
-Though we focus on binary assignments, our results easily extend to more complex settings.
+We adopt the convention that $\bm{W}_{1:T}$ stands for a random assignment path, while $\bm{w}_{1:T}$ stands for one realization.